georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 directory, and they will run just fine.
 But it is better to separate them in two directories.

-We can add two alias to the `~/.bashrc` file to have easier access to those two directories.
+We can add two aliases to the `~/.bashrc` file to have easier access to those two directories when we are developing extensions in Ubuntu.

 ```
 alias cdsysdir='cd /usr/share/inkscape/extensions'